ai-solution-eng/blueprints/ai-q agent/README.md

 This Helm chart deploys the [Nvidia AI-Q Agent for Enterprise Research](https://github.com/NVIDIA-AI-Blueprints/aiq-research-assistant) and its associated services on HPE PCAI environments.

+We are using one model locally deployed on HPE MLIS, and one model via NVIDIA API.

 # Demo Video
 In Progress